Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

 - How can we group Baltimore City Schools based on the readiness of their kindergarten students?

 ## Data Answer
 Pivot tables produced the following graphs illustrating the average scores for children with different forms of prior care.
 A clear pattern emerges because informal scare has the lowest average scale, language and literacy, math, physical development, and social foundations scores.
-Across all areas, the scores then gradually increase for prior cares in the following order: Family Child Care Centers, Head Starts, Child Care Centers, Baltimore City Public Schools Pre-Ks without Judy Centers, Baltimore City Judy Center Judy Center Pre-Ks, and non-public nursery schools.
+Across all areas, the scores then gradually increase for prior cares in the following order: Family Child Care Centers, Other Pre-Ks, Head Starts, Child Care Centers, Baltimore City Public Schools Pre-Ks without Judy Centers, Baltimore City Judy Center Judy Center Pre-Ks, and non-public nursery schools.

 ![alt text](https://github.com/Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/blob/main/Screenshots/Average%20Scale%20Score%20By%20Type%20of%20Prior%20Care.png)